tendnz/honeymarker-buildkite-plugin/README.md

   Should we update? set to "true" if so (default to false) (has to have a false be run first!)

+  Note that update uses a key from the previous "create", which is stored in a meta-data variable.
+If you want overlapping markers, include a update key

+- **updatekey** (optional)

+  The key to use for overlapping markers.
+Means we can work out which marker to close when we update.

 ## Tests / Linting